hypertrace/hypertrace-docs-website/src/pages/licensing/index.md

 <hr />

 ## What is covered under the Traceable Community License?
-Traceable is licencing some of the components of Hypertrace Community with a source-available license.
+Traceable is licencing some of the components of Hypertrace Community Edition with a source-available license.

 ## Tell me what this means
 We are committed to an Open Core model.
-Open Core means the core of Hypertace Community—Hypertrace Core—is open source and available under the Apache 2.0 license, while certain features of Hypertrace Community are available under the Traceable Community License.
+Open Core means the core of Hypertace Community—Hypertrace Core—is open source and available under the Apache 2.0 license, while certain features of Hypertrace Community Edition are available under the Traceable Community License.

 Under the Traceable Community License, you can access the source code and modify or redistribute it; there is only one thing you cannot do, and that is use it to make a competing SaaS offering.
 Here is the exact language: